For iOS 17

 While artificial intelligence has become incredibly powerful for certain things, there are still situations where help from a human is preferred.
 Over the years, services where a person who is blind or has low vision can make contact with a remote sighted person have been introduced, the two most notable being Aira and Be My Eyes.

 Aira is a subscription service that connects you to a professionally trained agent to help you with visual tasks and experiences.
 Be My Eyes has a similar purpose, but rather than a paid subscription service, it is composed of a network of sighted volunteers and thus it is free to use.

 Conclusion and additional resources

-Although this guide touches on numerous topics, I am truly only scratching the surface of what you can do with an iOS device; iOS is an incredibly complex operating system that has given rise to a number of unique and intimate uses that would be impossible to cover in one guide.
+Although this guide touches on numerous topics, I am truly only scratching the surface of what you can do with an iPhone; iOS is an incredibly complex operating system that has given rise to a number of unique and intimate uses that would be impossible to cover in one guide.
 However, having now read through all or part of this guide, you hopefully have an idea of what you can do and how to do it.
-More information is available on the AppleVis forum, and below are a few links to some more potentially useful resources.
+More information is available on the AppleVis forum, and below are a few links to some more potentially useful resources:

 - How to Contact Apple for Accessibility Inquiries

 - How to Set up your Emergency contacts and ID on your iPhone